lynn-illumio/qiyu-academic/content/_index.md

         #### As an instructor for MGMT 571 - Data Mining
         - I design engaging assignments and craft stimulating Kaggle competitions for Master of Science in Business Analytics and Information Management students.
         ##### In my role as a teaching assistant for several core graduate courses
-        - In MGMT 571 - Data Mining, I collaborated with the instructor on the design of homework problems and solutions, led and designed a challenging Kaggle competition.
+        - In MGMT 571 - Data Mining, I collaborated with the instructor on the design of homework problems and solutions, led and designed a challenging Kaggle competition;
-        - In GMT 670 - Business Analytics, I taught student applying analytical methods in the business world, evaluated and graded homeworks and exams.
+        - In MGMT 670 - Business Analytics, I taught student applying analytical methods in the business world, evaluated and graded homeworks and exams;
         - In MGMT 305 - Introduction to Business Statistics, I introduced students to statistics in the context of business, I lead weekly recitation sessions.

   - block: collection